 Chris Prange-Morgan M.A., MSW

 Chris Prange-Morgan, M.A., MSW, considers herself a student of all types of trauma.
 A self-proclaimed “hope monger” and “recovering idealist,” Chris is passionate about helping others find the tools and resilience to work through their obstacles.
-Before becoming a parent to her children, Chris worked for more than 10 years as a mental health professional and social worker with adults in the criminal justice system.
+Before becoming a parent, Chris worked for more than 10 years as a mental health professional in the criminal justice system.
 She has a Master’s degree in social work from Loyola University Chicago, a Certificate of advanced graduate study in pastoral counseling from Neuman College, and a Master of Arts in religious studies from Cardinal Stritch University and is a certified life coach.